lfschweitzer/NLP_Homework/hw2/report.md

 Update your code so that your prior is uniform, e.g., the probability for each of the 8 languages is $log\left(\frac{1}{8}\right)$.
 Then, answer the following questions.
 #### How do your results change?
 Why?

+We added self.prior = {lang: math.log(1 / 8) for lang in lang_counts.keys()} to line 60 so that our prior would be uniform for all 8 languages.
+Before making this change, we got an accuracy score of 0.9912527365395538 on the full data set.
+After setting self.prior to be uniform, we had an accuracy score of 0.9907846124609047.
+We believe this nominal difference is due to the self.prior value being a very small part of the many values being multiplied by each other (or added for log calculations).
+Our formula gives self.prior the same weight as each ngram in the sentence so changing the value won't make a huge difference.

 #### Describe a situation in which you might _want_ to use a uniform prior.

+While calculating self.prior does not take a lot of effort compared to the rest of the code, if a developer did want to have slightly fewer calculations in their code it is an easy step to remove.
+There also may be situations were a developer wants to continually add sentences to their training data without recalculating how many they have of each language -- allowing them to more dynamically expand their machine's capabilities without having to redo every calculation.